 However, if you come across an opportunity that has no funding connected to it, consider these options:

-- Each department has an “undergraduate director” who oversees academic programming for undergraduate majors.
+- Each academic department at UC has an Undergraduate Director who oversees academic programming for undergraduate majors.
 Identify this person in your department and inquire about funding opportunities.
 Sometimes there is money and sometimes there isn’t.
 It never hurts to ask.